pgamboan/mysite4nginx/README.md

 # Personal Portfolio HTML Tailwind

-This is a personal portfolio website built as part of my DevOps course, aimed at showcasing my skills, projects, and achievements in the field of software development and operations.
-Designed with simplicity, clarity, and user experience in mind, this portfolio reflects my journey in the world of DevOps and web development.
+This is a personal portfolio website built as part of my DevOps course built to be hosted using NGINX.

-This portfolio uses cutting-edge technologies to ensure a seamless and modern experience.
-The site is built using TailwindCSS Version 4 for responsive design, Vite as the build tool for fast and efficient bundling, and Handlebars.js as the template engine to provide flexibility and easy management of content.

 ## Installation & Usage